WHO shuts Sierra Leone lab after worker infected with Ebola

 Nigeria's health minister said on Tuesday his country had "thus far contained" the Ebola outbreak.

-One of the deadliest diseases known to man, Ebola is transmitted by contact with body fluids and the current outbreak has killed at least 120 healthcare workers.
+One of the deadliest diseases known to man, Ebola is transmitted by contact with body fluids.
+The current outbreak has killed at least 120 healthcare workers.

 Feig said she could not assess what impact the withdrawal of WHO staff would have on the fight against Ebola in the Kailahun, the area hardest hit by the disease.
 The WHO said in a later statement that staff would return after an investigation was completed, adding that testing would continue in the meantime at the Kenema laboratory.